andis-sprinkis/snippet/sh_process_detach_disown_setsid.md

     ⚠️ In macOS, `setsid` is not supported.

+    This does not include the process in the shell process group.

 # Resources

 -   [unix - How do I use the nohup command without getting nohup.out? - Stack Overflow answer by Mark Reed](https://stackoverflow.com/questions/10408816/how-do-i-use-the-nohup-command-without-getting-nohup-out/10408906#10408906)